-Edward Babin has practised complex litigation in Canada for over 20 years.
-He was a senior partner in the highly ranked litigation departments of both Torys LLP (17 years) and Davies Ward Phillips & Vineberg LLP (5 years).
-He has appeared at all levels of court in Ontario, as well as before the Superior Courts and Courts of Appeal of New Brunswick, British Columbia, and the Yukon, as well as the Supreme Court of Canada.
+Edward Babin has practiced complex litigation in Canada for over 25 years.
+He was for many years a senior partner in the highly ranked litigation departments of both Torys LLP and Davies Ward Phillips & Vineberg LLP.
+He has appeared at all levels of court in Ontario, as well as before the Superior Courts and Courts of Appeal of several Canadian provinces, and the Yukon, as well as the Federal Court and the Supreme Court of Canada.
 He has also appeared before a wide variety of administrative tribunals and at numerous arbitrations.

 Over the course of his career, Ed has gained significant experience in many areas, both in individual and class action proceedings.
-Ed practises in a very broad range of complex legal areas, and has acted for numerous clients in contract, securities, corporate governance, oppression, competition, investment advisor, executive employment, insolvency, consumer, franchise, conspiracy and fraud-related matters.
+He has been involved in a very broad range of complex legal areas, and has acted for numerous clients in contract, securities, corporate governance, oppression, competition, investment advisor, executive employment, insolvency, consumer, franchise, conspiracy and fraud-related matters.

-Ed's work also has a public interest dimension.
-He has acted as counsel in connection with a number of public inquiries and has extensive and varied pro bono experience.
+His work also has a public interest dimension.
+Ed has acted as counsel in connection with a number of public inquiries and has extensive and varied pro bono experience.

 Ed has written many papers and presented at numerous conferences, dealing with a range of substantive and procedural topics, including class actions, securities litigation, trial advocacy and the Rules of Civil Procedure.